Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/VETERINARY_CANCERS_BOUNTY_SYSTEM/CANINE_TCC/CANINE_TCC_IHC_DEPTHL_PROTOCOL.md

 ```
 TISSUE REQUIRED:
-  Existing cystoscopy or surgical
-  biopsy FFPE block from TCC
+  Existing FFPE biopsy block from
-  diagnosis confirmation.
-  Or FNA cell block if tissue
-  biopsy not performed.
+  cystoscopy, catheter biopsy,
+  traumatic catheterisation,
+  or surgical specimen.
+  The block obtained at diagnosis
+  for histopathology.
+  No new biopsy required in
+  most cases.
+  Minimum viable tissue:
-  Minimum tissue: 2mm core
+  2mm core is sufficient for
-  for two IHC stains.
+  three IHC stains.
-  Archival blocks acceptable —
-  FOXA1 and DNMT3A are stable
-  antigens detectable in routine
-  archival FFPE.
+  If tissue is limited: prioritise
+  FOXA1 + DNMT3A.
+Run EZH2
+  as third stain only if the
+  DNMT3A result is ambiguous
+  (H-score 80–150).

 ANTIBODIES:

   FOXA1:
-    Clone: D4E2 (CST #53528)
+    Clone: D4E2 (Cell Signaling
-      or EP211 (Abcam ab23738)
-      or equivalent validated
+    Technology #53528).
-      rabbit monoclonal.
+    Species: Rabbit monoclonal.
-    Species reactivity:
-      CST D4E2 confirmed cross-
-      reactive with canine tissue.
-      Abcam EP211 confirmed
-      cross-reactive with canine
+    Cross-reactivity with canine
-      urothelial tissue.
+    urothelial tissue: confirmed.
+    Same antibody as human BRCA
+    FOXA1/EZH2 protocol — already
+    in use at IHC labs running the
+    BRCA calibration protocol.
-    Dilution: 1:200–1:400
+    Dilution: 1:400–1:800.
-      (laboratory-optimised).
-    Antigen retrieval:
+    Antigen retrieval: HIER,
-      Citrate buffer pH 6.0,
+    citrate buffer pH 6.0,
-      20 minutes, HIER.
-      Or TE buffer pH 9.0 for
-      some platforms.
-    Detection: HRP-DAB standard.
+    20 minutes pressure cooker
+    or equivalent.
     Expected staining: nuclear,
-      luminal urothelial cells
+    luminal urothelial cells and
-      and cancer cells.
+    cancer cells.

   DNMT3A:
-    Clone: D23G1 (CST #3598)
-      or ab2850 (Abcam)
-      or equivalent validated
+    Clone: D23G1 or equivalent
-      rabbit monoclonal.
+    validated rabbit monoclonal.
+    Cell Signaling Technology #3598
+    or Abcam ab2850 or equivalent.
-    Species reactivity:
+    Species reactivity: confirmed
-      CST D23G1 confirmed cross-
-      reactive with canine tissue.
+    cross-reactive with canine tissue
+    (DNMT3A is highly conserved).
-    Dilution: 1:100–1:300
+    Dilution: 1:200–1:400.
-      (laboratory-optimised).
-    Antigen retrieval:
+    Antigen retrieval: HEIR,
-      Citrate buffer pH 6.0,
+    citrate buffer pH 6.0,
-      20 minutes, HIER.
+    20 minutes.
-    Detection: HRP-DAB standard.
     Expected staining: nuclear,
-      present in cancer cells,
-      stromal cells, and
+    proliferating cells and
-      inflammatory cells.
+    cancer cells.

-  CRITICAL WARNING — DNMT3A:
+    CRITICAL NOTE — DNMT3A:
-    DNMT3A stains multiple cell types.
+    DNMT3A stains stromal fibroblasts,
+    inflammatory cells, and
+    endothelial cells as well as
+    cancer cells.
     Score CANCER CELL NUCLEI ONLY.
+    The pathologist must identify
+    the urothelial carcinoma cell
+    population clearly before scoring.
+    In TCC, the neoplastic cells
+    are typically larger, more
+    pleomorphic, and in cohesive
+    nests or papillary structures.
+    Stromal staining must not be
-    The cancer cells in TCC are the
+    included in the cancer cell score.
-    atypical urothelial cells — large,
-    pleomorphic, with high nuclear-to-
-    cytoplasmic ratio, forming
-    papillary fronds or solid nests.
-    Ignore all stromal fibroblasts,
-    endothelial cells, smooth muscle,
-    and inflammatory cells.
-    Misidentification of stromal cells
+    This is the single most
+    technically important instruction
+    in this protocol.

+  EZH2:
+    Clone: D2H1 (Cell Signaling
+    Technology #5246).
+    Species: Rabbit monoclonal.
+    Cross-reactivity with canine
+    tissue: confirmed.
+    Same antibody as human BRCA
+    FOXA1/EZH2 protocol.
+    Dilution: 1:400–1:800.
+    Antigen retrieval: HIER,
+    citrate buffer pH 6.0,
+    20 minutes.
+    Expected staining: nuclear,
-    as cancer cells in DNMT3A scoring
+    cancer cells stronger than
-    will give a falsely high H-score
-    and push the ratio toward deep
-    classification incorrectly.
-    A veterinary pathologist familiar
-    with TCC morphology must perform
-    or supervise the scoring.
+    normal urothelium.

 SCORING — H-SCORE METHOD:
   Standard H-score for each protein.
-  Cancer cell nuclei only.
+  Score cancer cell nuclei only.

   H-score formula:
     (% weak positive nuclei × 1) +
     (% moderate positive nuclei × 2) +
     (% strong positive nuclei × 3)

   Range: 0–300 for each protein.

   Assess minimum 200 cancer cell
   nuclei per stain.
   Score at 20× objective.
+  Confirm intensity classification
-  Confirm at 40× for intensity.
+  at 40× where needed.

   Record:
     FOXA1 H-score (0–300).
     DNMT3A H-score (0–300).
+    EZH2 H-score (0–300).
     R = FOXA1 / DNMT3A.
-    Depth classification.
+    Hub classification (primary hub).
+    Treatment decision.
     Pathologist name and date.

 CONTROLS:
-  Positive control:
+  Positive control for FOXA1:
-    Normal canine bladder tissue
-    (FOXA1 positive in luminal
+    Known FOXA1-positive urothelial
+    tissue or prostate tissue.
+    Human tonsil tissue is not
-    urothelial cells).
+    appropriate — use urothelial
-    Or human bladder tissue
-    with confirmed luminal TCC.
+    positive control.
+  Positive control for DNMT3A:
+    Any proliferating tissue with
+    confirmed DNMT3A expression.
+    Human tonsil (germinal centres)
+    acceptable.
+  Positive control for EZH2:
+    Known EZH2-positive tissue.
+    Lymphoid tissue (germinal centres)
+    or any confirmed EZH2-high tumour.
   Negative control:
     Primary antibody omitted.
-    No staining expected.
+    No staining expected on any slide.

   Inter-observer reliability:
-    Score by two pathologists
+    Ideally two pathologists score
-    if available.
+    independently, blinded to
+    clinical outcome and treatment plan.
-    ICC > 0.7 acceptable.
+    ICC > 0.7 acceptable for
+    H-score agreement.
+    Use mean of two scores for
+    clinical decision if both available.
+    Document both scores in the
+    case record.

 TURNAROUND:
-  Reference lab: 3–7 days.
+  Standard reference lab: 3–7 days.
-  Academic veterinary pathology:
+  Academic veterinary pathology
-  5–10 days.
+  department: 5–10 days.

 ESTIMATED COST:
-  $100–250 for both stains.
-  One-time cost.
-  Required before azacitidine
+  $150–$300 for three stains
+  at most reference labs.
+  This is a one-time cost
+  per patient.
+  It determines which drug to use
-  is added.
+  and whether escalation is
+  warranted at all.
+  It is the patient selection step.
+  It is non-negotiable for any
+  case claiming the bounty.
 ```

 ---

 ## RESULT INTERPRETATION AND
-## TREATMENT TIER DECISION
+## TREATMENT DECISION TREE

 ```
-RESULT 1 — SHALLOW (R > 1.5):

-  FOXA1 dominant over DNMT3A.
-  Luminal programme partially active.
-  DNMT3A lock not yet consolidated.

-  TREATMENT TIER:
-    TIER 1 ONLY — Piroxicam monotherapy.
-    Standard dose per vet assessment.
-    No azacitidine at this stage.

-  MONITORING:
-    Week 8 primary gate.
-    If incomplete response at week 8:
-    reassess for azacitidine addition.
-    If complete or partial response:
-    continue piroxicam alone.

-  EXPECTED OUTCOME:
-    Best response probability
-    to piroxicam monotherapy.
-    These are the dogs in which
-    piroxicam's documented 70%
-    disease control applies most
-    strongly.

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-RESULT 2 — INTERMEDIATE (R 0.7–1.5):

-  FOXA1 and DNMT3A approximately
-  co-expressed, or DNMT3A modestly
-  elevated over FOXA1.

-  TREATMENT TIER:
-    TIER 1 FIRST — Piroxicam.
-    If DNMT3A H-score > 200:
-      Consider starting azacitidine
-      concurrently from the start.
-      Discuss with vet.
-    If DNMT3A H-score ≤ 200:
-      Piroxicam alone for 8 weeks.
-      Low threshold to add azacitidine
-      if response is incomplete.

-  EXPECTED OUTCOME:
-    Moderate response probability
-    to piroxicam alone.
-    Azacitidine addition at week 8
-    likely to improve control.

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-RESULT 3 — DEEP (R < 0.7):

-  DNMT3A dominant over FOXA1.
-  DNMT3A lock highly consolidated.
-  Luminal programme largely
-  inaccessible by FOXA1.

-  TREATMENT TIER:
-    TIER 1 + TIER 2 IMMEDIATELY.
-    Piroxicam + azacitidine
-    combination from start.
-    Piroxicam alone is geometrically
-    insufficient for deep attractor
-    cases.

-  EXPECTED OUTCOME:
-    Lower probability of durable
-    control with piroxicam alone.
-    Combination is the geometric
-    indication for this stratum.
-    Even with combination, deep
-    attractor cases carry the
-    lowest response probability.

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-RESULT 4 — DNMT3A NEGATIVE
-(H-score < 20):

-  Unexpected.
-  DNMT3A is not the dominant
-  maintenance mechanism.

-  ACTION:
-    Piroxicam as standard care —
-    COX-2 inhibition is still
-    indicated regardless of depth
-    score.
-    For geometric re-assessment:
-    add EZH2 stain (CST D2H1 #5246).
-    If EZH2 high: the false attractor
-    may be PRC2-maintained rather
-    than DNMT3A-maintained.
-    This would indicate tazemetostat
-    rather than azacitidine as the
-    appropriate geometric escalation.
+STEP 1:
+  Run FOXA1 and DNMT3A.
+  Calculate R = FOXA1 / DNMT3A.

+STEP 2:
+  Is DNMT3A H-score > 120?
+  ☐ YES → DNMT3A is active hub.
+           Go to STEP 3.
+  ☐ NO  → DNMT3A is not primary hub.
+           Run EZH2 if not already done.
+           Go to STEP 4.

+STEP 3 (DNMT3A POSITIVE):
+  What is the R value?
+  R > 1.5: SHALLOW.
+    Treatment: Piroxicam + azacitidine.
+    Expected: fastest and most
+    complete response.
+    Monitoring: standard schedule.

+  R 0.5–1.5: INTERMEDIATE.
+    Treatment: Piroxicam + azacitidine.
+    Expected: moderate response.
+    Monitoring: watch EZH2 from month 3.

+  R < 0.5: DEEP.
+    Treatment: Piroxicam + azacitidine.
+    Expected: slower, more gradual
+    response over 3–6 cycles.
+    Consider adding EZH2 stain now
+    to establish EZH2 baseline for
+    later resistance monitoring.

+STEP 4 (DNMT3A NEGATIVE):
+  Is EZH2 H-score > 150?
+  ☐ YES → EZH2 is primary hub.
+           Treatment: Piroxicam + tazemetostat.
+           NOT azacitidine.
+           Document as EZH2-dominant case.

+  ☐ NO  → Neither DNMT3A nor EZH2
+           is clearly dominant.
+           ATYPICAL CASE.
+           Do not escalate beyond
+           piroxicam without re-assessment.
            Contact OrganismCore@proton.me
-    for geometric re-assessment.

-  NOTE:
-    DNMT3A-negative TCC would be
-    an unexpected finding that
-    warrants investigation.
+           with full IHC results.
+           This is a Type A framework
+           finding — the map may need
+           extension for this subtype.

+DUAL HUB CASE (both DNMT3A and
+EZH2 high, H-score > 150 each):
+  Both locks active simultaneously.
+  Consider:
+    Option A: azacitidine first,
+    monitor EZH2 at 8 weeks.
+    If EZH2 rises as DNMT3A responds:
+    add tazemetostat then.
+    Option B: discuss with oncologist
+    whether sequential or combination
+    from start is appropriate for
+    this patient's clinical status.
-    Document fully.
+  Document as dual-hub case.
+  Contact OrganismCore@proton.me.
-    It is itself a publishable
+  This is a scientifically
-    observation within the
-    bounty framework.
+  interesting finding and will
+  be followed closely.
 ```

 ---

-## REPORTING TEMPLATE
+## IHC REPORTING TEMPLATE

 ```
-Complete and attach to case record.
+Complete this form and attach to
+the case record.
+Provide a copy
+to the supervising vet.

 PATIENT:
   Species: Dog
-  Breed: ________________
+  Breed: _______________
-  Age: _____ Sex: ________
+  Age: _____ Sex: ______
   Weight: _____ kg
+  Case ID: _____________

 DIAGNOSIS:
+  Canine TCC / urothelial carcinoma
-  TCC/UC confirmed by:
+  confirmed by:
   ☐ Histopathology
-  ☐ Cytology + clinical signs
+  ☐ Cytology + ultrasound
-  ☐ BRAF V595E urine test positive
+  ☐ CADET BRAF + ultrasound
-  Date of diagnosis: __________
+  Date of diagnosis: ___________

-TISSUE:
+  Staging (if known):
+    T: ___ N: ___ M: ___

+TISSUE SUBMITTED:
-  Biopsy date: ______________
+  Biopsy date: ________________
   Biopsy method:
-  ☐ Cystoscopic
-  ☐ Traumatic urinary catheter
+  ☐ Traumatic catheterisation
+  ☐ Cystoscopy
   ☐ Surgical
-  ☐ Ultrasound-guided FNA
-  Block ID: ________________
+  Block ID: __________________
-  Lab performing IHC: _______
+  Lab performing IHC: _________

 IHC RESULTS:
-  FOXA1 H-score: ________/300
+  FOXA1 H-score: _______ / 300
-  DNMT3A H-score: _______/300
+  DNMT3A H-score: _______ / 300
+  EZH2 H-score: ________ / 300
+    (if run)
-  Ratio R = FOXA1/DNMT3A: ____
+  Ratio R (FOXA1/DNMT3A): _____

-  EZH2 H-score (if run): __/300
+HUB CLASSIFICATION:
+  ☐ DNMT3A-dominant
+    (DNMT3A H-score > 120,
+    EZH2 < DNMT3A)
+  ☐ EZH2-dominant
+    (EZH2 H-score > 150,
+    DNMT3A H-score < 120)
+  ☐ Dual-hub
+    (both > 150)
+  ☐ Atypical
+    (both low — seek re-assessment)

-DEPTH CLASSIFICATION:
+DEPTH CLASSIFICATION
+(DNMT3A-dominant cases only):
   ☐ Shallow (R > 1.5)
-  ☐ Intermediate (R 0.7–1.5)
+  ☐ Intermediate (R 0.5–1.5)
-  ☐ Deep (R < 0.7)
+  ☐ Deep (R < 0.5)
-  ☐ DNMT3A negative (< 20)

 PATHOLOGIST:
-  Name: ___________________
+  Name: ______________________
-  Date: ___________________
-  Second scorer: ___________
+  Second scorer (if applicable): __
-  ICC: ____________________
+  ICC: _______
+  Date scored: ________________

-TREATMENT TIER DECISION:
+TREATMENT DECISION:
-  ☐ Tier 1 only — piroxicam
+  ☐ Piroxicam + azacitidine
+    (DNMT3A-dominant)
-  ☐ Tier 1 + Tier 2 from start
+  ☐ Piroxicam + tazemetostat
-  ☐ Tier 1 first, reassess week 8
-  ☐ Geometric re-assessment
-    required (DNMT3A negative)
+    (EZH2-dominant)
+  ☐ Piroxicam monotherapy pending
+    further assessment (atypical)
+  ☐ Contact OrganismCore for
+    re-assessment (dual-hub or atypical)

-Supervising veterinarian:
+Supervising veterinarian signature:
 _________________________________
 Date: ___________________________
 ```